strangerstudios/.github/profile/README.md

 - We encourage and welcome any contribution to our code.
 If you find a bug, report it in an Issue for that plugin's GitHub repository.
 - Anyone from inside or outside our team can submit a potential code change or 'Pull Request'.
 Once submitted, the repository owners review these code changes, post comments, suggest changes, then merge or reject them.
-- If you're not a developer, you can still get involved by contributing a translation through GitHub or directly to a plugin through GlotPress on WordPress.org.
+- If you're not a developer, you can still get involved by contributing a translation through GitHub by [contacting us](https://www.paidmembershipspro.com/contact/).